phrase/phrase-intellij/README.md

-# PhraseApp-AndroidStudio
+# Phrase-AndroidStudio

-PhraseApp-AndroidStudio is a Plugin for Android Studio, the official Android IDE from Google.
+Phrase-AndroidStudio is a Plugin for Android Studio, the official Android IDE from Google.

 ### PhraseApp